-We classify player reported content into three main categories:
+We classify player reported content in three main categories:

-- Conduct The ways in which a player acts on Xbox including cheating, unsporting conduct, teamkilling, etc. - User Generated Content (UGC) Any content created by a player that isn't messaging related, such as a gamertag, club logo, or an uploaded screenshot or video clip. - Communications Content related to communicating with other players such as a platform message or comment left on an activity feed post.
+- Conduct The ways in which a player acts on Xbox including cheating, unsporting conduct such as griefing, teamkilling, etc. - User Generated Content (UGC) Any content created by a player that isn't messaging related, such as a gamertag, club logo, or an uploaded screenshot or video clip. - Communications Content related to communicating with other players such as a platform message or comment left on an activity feed post.

-Below is a view of user reports based on the category of report:
+Below is a view of player reports based on the category of report: